Strength Training for Soccer – Introduction

 - Step forward and into a staggered stance.

-- Using your arms for momentum, jump up into the air and swing your front leg backward and your back leg forwards.
+- Using your arms for momentum, jump into the air and swing your front leg backward and your back leg forward.

 - Land with your foot position reversed and repeat.